 Link to Brevént mountain / Incredible Views of Mont Blanc / Large Free Car Park

 Dated Telepherique / Lifts sometimes closed due to wind (wind funnels from Mer de Glace)

 Queues to Get Down if Home Run Closed / Queues Common in Peak Season

-Another draw of Brevént is the second cable car ride zipping up to it’s 2525m peak.
+Another huge draw of Brevént is the second cable car ride zipping up to it’s 2525m peak.
 This is only a short walk from the first cable car up and is easily accessible for winter pedestrians and disabled visitors.
-It’s the best place in the valley for non-skiing relatives to come and take in the fabulous views AND watch the grandkids (or whoever!) ski on the slopes.
+It’s also the best place in the valley for non-skiing relatives to come and take in the fabulous views AND watch the grandkids (or whomever!) ski on the slopes.
 The high cable car takes you up to a panoramic terrace and is the starting point of the famous black run, Charles Bozon.